 - 5. Select a cloud disk category and specify the disk size and the quantity.
-You can also choose create a cloud disk from a snapshot. - 6.
-Confirm the configuration and the cost. - 7.
-Click Buy Now, confirm you order, and complete the payment.
+You can also select create a cloud disk from a snapshot. - 6.
+Confirm the configuration and the Total cost. - 7.
+Click Preview, confirm you order, and click Create.

-After you complete the payment, return to the Cloud Disks page and refresh it.
-The new cloud disk will be displayed and its status will be Available.
+After you complete the payment, return to the Disks page and refresh it.
+The new disk is displayed and its status is Available.